generalassembly-atx/ga-cards-react/README.md

 * Use React Router to manage state
 * Use `dotenv` to store configuration values
 * Separate the single CSS file into individual component CSS files
-* All cards should initially be face down when loaded
+* All cards should initially be face down when loaded and revealed when clicked
 * Users should be able to see a preview of the card to be added before saving

 ---